folio-org/stripes/doc/building-from-git-checkouts.md

 the module, and make it available to both Stripes Core and Stripes Loader.

 First, configure the loader.
-You can do this by adding the required module to the `stripesLoader.modules` object in `webpack.config.cli.js`.
-Or if you prefer to avoid making uncommitted local changes to version-controlled files, you can create a separate `stripes-modules.js` (see `stripes-modules.js.example` for an example) and add the module there.
-For example, that file might contain:

-	module.exports = {
-	  '@folio-sample-modules/trivial-okapi': {}
-	};
+You can do this by listing the required modules in `stripes.config.js`, along with other configuration information such as the Okapi URL.
+See `stripes.config.js.example` for an example.

 Second, make the module available to `stripes-core`: